What budget for activities and outings Dominican Republic?

 The site to know.
 The www.menu.com.do website lists an incredible number of restaurants, in the capital but also in the country's other cities, according to your wishes: sea view, open 24 hours a day, parking, brunch special, etc., with a very easy-to-use interface.
 It presents menus for all the restaurants and offers a takeaway and delivery service.
 A wealth of information on where to eat!

-In the capital's cafeterias, the price of a breakfast is around $200/250, while a cocktail is generally $250/300.
-You can usually get by for less when you go to more typical addresses.
-As for Santo Domingo, it is particularly nice to have a drink in the evening in the colonial zone.
-Not only is it far from the frenzy of the Malecón, but the monuments are wonderfully highlighted by a clever play of lighting.
-Opposite the Alcazar, Plaza de España, all the bars of the Atarazana are pleasant.
-The Condé also has welcoming terraces.
+In the capital's cafeterias, the price of a breakfast is around $250/300, while a cocktail is generally $300.
+You can generally get by for less if you frequent more typical addresses.
+As for Santo Domingo, it's particularly nice to have an evening drink in the colonial zone.
+Not only is it far from the hustle and bustle of the Malecón, but the monuments are beautifully highlighted by a clever play on lighting.
+Opposite the Alcazar, in the Plaza de España, all the bars of the Atarazana are pleasant.
+Le Condé also boasts inviting terraces.

 What is the budget for accommodation Dominican Republic?